[Major revision–posted 7/23/18 (replaces 6/10/15 edition)]

 (5) Must report all driving violations or convictions and any license revocations, suspensions, or reinstatements following revocations or suspensions to their immediate supervisor within five business days of the occurrence.
 This includes violations, convictions, suspensions, and revocations that result from driving a privately owned vehicle.
 Approval to drive a university vehicle may not be granted for one year following reinstatement of a revoked license; and

-(6) Must not have had any convictions for driving while intoxicated, driving under the influence of alcohol or drugs, or reckless driving in the five years immediately preceding the date on Attachment A, Driver Approval Request.
+(6) Must not have had any convictions for driving while intoxicated, driving under the influence of alcohol or drugs, or reckless driving in the five years immediately preceding the date on the Driver Approval Request (Attachment A).

 b.
 Additional qualifications for drivers of vans equipped for 15 passengers or extended cargo are:

-(1) Must be at least 20 years of age and have held a valid license, as defined in 4.a. above, for at least two years;
+(1) Must be at least 20 years of age and have held a valid license, as defined in a.(2) above, for at least two years;

 (2) Must successfully complete a 15-passenger driver training course;